-Bad News for Investors in Benefit Street Partners Realty Trust
+Benefit Street Partners Realty Trust – Investment Loss Recovery

 Benefit Street Partners Realty Trust, Inc., a real estate finance company, originates, acquires, and manages a portfolio of commercial real estate debt investments secured by properties located in the United States and internationally, according to Bloomberg.

-On March 30, The REIT reportedly suspended its distribution reinvestment and stock purchase plan, effective immediately.
-The company said that until it reactivates the DRIP, shareholders will receive any distributions in cash, including March 2020 distributions that are paid in April 2020.
-No reason was given for the suspension in a filing with Securities and Exchange Commission, but other non-traded REITs have recently made similar suspensions in response to the Covid-19 global pandemic.
+Shareholders have been waiting some time for an opportunity to liquidate their share.
+On March 30, 2020 Benefit Street Partner Realty Trust suspended its distribution reinvestment and stock repurchase plan, effective immediately.
+No reason was given for the suspension in a filing with Securities and Exchange Commission, but other non-traded REITs made similar suspensions in response to the Covid-19 global pandemic.

 Non-traded REITs are complicated and often risky investments which should only be sold to high-net worth and sophisticated investors.
 According to the Benefit Street Partners’ prospectus, “Investing in our common stock involves a high degree of risk.
 You should purchase these securities only if you can afford a complete loss of your investment.”

 Notwithstanding the risks of investing in REITs, brokerage firms continue to push this type of investment because of the high commissions associated with their sale and creation.
 Brokerage firms generally make between 7-10% for selling a REIT, which is far in excess of the typical commission for more traditional investment types.

 To speak with a securities attorney regarding your investment in Benefit Street Partners Realty Trust, please call The White Law Group at (888)637-5510 for a free consultation.

 The White Law Group is a national securities fraud, securities arbitration and investor protection law firm with offices in Chicago, Illinois and Seattle, Washington.